How to Use the Nslookup Command

 - Go to the Finder in the top left corner of your device.

 - Click on the Utilities folder, then find Terminal.

 - Enter the command nslookup and the IP address you’re searching for.

 For IBM Linux users, the Linux name server lookup command can be executed through its terminal window.

 - Hit Enter.

-- From here, you can execute the nslookup command by typing in nslookup and the IP address or website you wish to query.
+- From here, you can then execute the command by typing in nslookup and the IP address or website you wish to query.

 Basic nslookup commands

 There are a number of nslookup example commands that can be executed, depending on the information or record types that the user wants.
-Note that for all of these commands, the domain you wish to search should be put in place of ‘example.com.’
+Note that for all of these commands, you must enter the domain you wish to search in place of ‘example.com.’

 Search for the A records of a domain